 A request to correct a student's record should be submitted to the appropriate records custodian.
 The request must clearly identify the part of the record that should be corrected and include an explanation of how the information is inaccurate.
 If the district denies the request to amend the records, the parent or eligible student has the right to request a hearing.
-If after the hearing the records are not amended, the parent or eligible student has 30 school days to place a statement in the student's record.
+If after the

 Although improperly recorded grades may be challenged, contesting a student's grade in a course or on an examination is handled through the complaint process found in policy FNG(LOCAL).
-A grade issued by a teacher can be changed only if, as determined by the board of trustees, the grade is arbitrary, erroneous, or inconsistent with the district's grading guidelines.
+A grade issued by a teacher can be changed only if, as determined by the board of trustees, the grade is arbitrary, erroneous, or inconsistent with the district's grading quidelines.

-[See Report Cards/Progress Reports and Conferences on page 71, Complaints and Concerns on page 34, and Finality of Grades at policy FNG(LEGAL).]
+[See Report Cards/Progress Reports and Conferences on page 72, Complaints and Concerns on page 34, and Finality of Grades at policy FNG(LEGAL).]